spatank/modularity_controllability/README.md

-# modularity_controllability
-Role of modularity in controllability of structural brain networks
+# Role of Modularity in Controllability of Structural Brain Networks